sunfounder/kepler-kit/docs/source/video_course/lesson40.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 40 : Measuring Acceleration with the MPU6050 Six Axis IMU
+Lesson 40: Measuring Acceleration with the MPU6050 Six Axis IMU
 =============================================================================
 This tutorial covers using the MPU6050 accelerometer and gyroscope with the Raspberry Pi Pico W: